nashville-software-school/front-end-curriculum/06-introduction-git/README.md

 + In your terminal (`workspace`) paste the copied commands and hit enter
 + type `ls -a` to see all the files, even hidden ones in your folder.
 You can see the `.git` folder that contains all the git magic for your `/my-blog` repo

 ## Set up your credentials
-+ Copy config files one by one and change to user credentials
++ After pasting in the commands from GitHub, you will be presented with a prompt to add the email associated with your GitHub account and your name (not your username, just i.e. "Jane Doe")
-+ User name is user first name, space, last name
++ Copy these one by one, paste into the command line and change the placeholder info to your info
-+ `git config --global -l`  to see your config settings
++ Type `git config --global -l`  to see if your config settings saved properly

-To store credentials locally, use this command so that you're not prompted every time you push
+To store credentials locally, use this command so that you're not prompted every time you push:

 `git config credential.helper store`